 Prerequisite: MUS 103.
 Usually taken concurrently with MUS 108.
-Numeric grade only.

 104A Integrated Musicianship IV.

 This course begins near the end of the common practice ear.
 Work in this course will deal with issues in the analysis of post-tonal music, focusing on strategies for meaningful analysis in an era of a vast multiplicity of musical languages.